QuarkNerd/blog/tclarke-scottlogic/_posts/2021-04-22-losing-the-fear.md

 Note that inheritance in C++ only works via pointer or reference lookup.
 If you try and access an inherited class via a non-reference to the base class, you get a weird effect called "[slicing](https://www.geeksforgeeks.org/object-slicing-in-c/)", where derived aspects are simply wiped out of existence.
 Java dodges this by making every object a reference, but this would be wildly inefficient by C++ standards (AFAIK, opinion is divided on how inefficient it is by Java standards).

-This can lead to a lot of , but as established above, the case of function parameters this is unnecessary; a reference will work perfectly well.
+Inheritance-based code tends to be fairly pointer-heavy, but as established above, the case of function parameters (e.g. passing a derived class into a function that takes the base class) this is unnecessary; a reference will work perfectly well, and is less troublesome to work with.

 ### But what about...?